- Step by step description of submission, assessment and doctoral degree examination

-- No restrictions may be placed on the doctoral thesis being made publicly available, with the exception of a previously agreed postponement of the public release date.
-An external party is not entitled to demand that the whole or parts of the PhD thesis be exempt from public access, cf. section 6.1.
+The printed thesis must be publicly available two weeks before the public defence (cf. section 17 in the PhD regulations).
+No restrictions may be placed on the doctoral thesis to avoid making it publicly available, except for a previously agreed postponement of the public release date.
+An external party is not entitled to demand that the whole or parts of the PhD thesis be exempt from public access (cf. section 6.1 in the PhD regulations).

-Making the thesis electronically available in NMBU Brage
+Upload and make the thesis electronically available in NMBU Brage

 Making the thesis electronically available in NMBU Brage will consist of the following three steps: